 Filing a Chapter 7 bankruptcy is scary, and most people are falsely convinced that it would ruin them financially.
 But the reality is that bankruptcy can often improve your credit score because a person who declared Chapter 7 in the past is not as high a credit default risk as one who is suffocating under a mountain of debt.
 Events happen that are out of our control.
 Job loss, foreclosure, illness – there is a multitude of reasons why you may need the help of a bankruptcy lawyer.

 Ultimately, filing for a Chapter 7 bankruptcy protection may the right choice for you.
 Chapter 7 is known as a “straight liquidation bankruptcy” and is the most common type of consumer bankruptcy.
 It has generally been the bankruptcy used by those with few or no valuable assets.

-To help you understand Chapter 7 bankruptcy, Storobin & Spodek LLP, a bankruptcy law firm in New York, is publishing a series of articles.
-This one will deal with the meeting with the U.S. Trustee in the bankruptcy court, a meeting also known as the 341 hearing.
+To help you understand Chapter 7 bankruptcy, our bankruptcy law firm, is publishing a series of articles.
+This one will deal with the meeting with the US Trustee in the bankruptcy court, a meeting also known as the 341 hearing.

 Answer these questions directly, without elaborating unless asked to clarify by the Trustee.
 Make sure to bring your driver’s license and social security card.